How to Mirror Android to Roku

 - Then, scroll down and click on Screen mirroring.

-- Now, click on Screen Mirroring Devices.
+- Now, click on the aptly named Screen mirroring devices.

 - Then, look under Always allowed devices for your Android device, allow it if it isn’t already.